 Pupils are encouraged to be independent learners, constantly making choices, within a safe and supportive environment.
 Developing their self esteem and self-confidence is very important.
 Pupils are encouraged to understand their personal freedoms and are taught how to use these rights to best effect.
 All pupils are keen to support charities, whether local, national or global.
 They are taught consideration for others through our Religious Education curriculum and PSHE lessons in particular.
 E-safety teaching enables them to make choices in a safe manner.

 Our school’s ethos and behaviour policy are based on Gospel values, with the important commandment being, ‘Love one another as I have loved you’.
 Assemblies constantly promote respect for others and the importance of good manners.
 All pupils are taught the importance of self-respect, honest and open communication with others and fair play.
 Pupils work collaboratively and value others’ opinions.

 Tolerance of those of Different Faiths and Beliefs:

 As a Catholic worshipping community, pupils are reminded of their place in a culturally diverse society.
 This is achieved through our Religious Education curriculum and the spiritual life of the school.
 Assemblies and class work promote the diversity of society and the right for each person to be respected and valued equally regardless of ability, gender, faith, heritage or race.
-Recently the school celebrated ‘Other Faiths Week’, each class learned about another faith and told the rest of the school about their learning in an assembly.
-Some classes had the opportunity to enrich their understanding through visiting a synagogue, a virtual tour of a mosque and learning from a Hindu visitor.
+The school celebrates with events such as ‘Other Faiths Week’, each class learning about faiths and sharing with the rest of the school about their learning in an assembly.
+Some classes have the opportunity to enrich their understanding through visiting places of worship such as a synagogue, a virtual tour of a mosque and learning from visitors.